 Key rites of passage in Christianity, Judaism and Islam (e.g. birth and marriage ceremonies); thinking about how and why we mark significant times in people’s lives.

 PE—We will be visiting Garsington Rec. with the Year 5 children and will focus on invasion games, including football, basketball and hockey.
 This will involve a mix of learning specific skills and playing games in small groups to enhance the idea of working as a team.

 PSHE— New Beginnings.
 We will be discussing what would make a School of Dreams and what we would like our class to be like, relating them to the Garsington Golden Goals.
 We will also work on keeping safe and there will be a visit to the

 Scientific and Technological Understanding

 We will be learning about the different forces that act on objects and how these can be measured.
 We will also find out what happens when forces are balanced or unbalanced and consider what would happen if we didn’t have friction.

 Understanding the Arts

-Sketching portraits of evacuees using pencils and charcoals; building and furnishing a model of an Anderson shelter.
+Art and DT — sketching portraits with pencils and charcoals; building and furnishing a model of an Anderson shelter.